-- Immediate response to referral: Accept referrals 24 hours a day, 7 days a week.
-Therapist and Supervisor are available 24-hours a day, 7 days a week; - Service provided in the natural environment: Provide services in the families' homes and community; - Caseload size: Carry caseloads of two families at a time on average; - Flexibility and responsiveness: Tailor services and sessions to each family's needs, strengths, lifestyle, and culture; - Time-limited and low caseload.
-Families receive four to six weeks of intensive intervention with up to two "booster sessions".
-Therapists typically serve two families at a time and provide 80 to 100 hours of service, with an average of 38 hours of face-to-face contact with the family; - Strengths-based.
-Therapists help members identify and prioritize goals, strengths and values and help them use and enhance strengths and resources to achieve their goals; - Ecological/holistic assessment and individualized treatment planning.
-Assessments of family strengths, problems and barriers to service/treatment and outcome-based goals and treatment plans utilized with each family; - Research-based treatment practices.
-Therapists use evidence-based treatment practices, including motivational interviewing, behavioral parent training, cognitive behavioral therapy (CBT) strategies and relapse prevention.
-Therapists teach family members a variety of skills, including child behavior management, effective discipline, positive behavioral support, communication skills, problem-solving skills, resisting peer pressure, mood management skills, safety planning and establishing daily routines; - Support and resource building.
-Therapists help families assess their formal and informal supports and develop and enhance ongoing supports and resources for maintaining and facilitating changes; and
+- Concrete services: Provide and/or help the family access concrete goods and • services that are directly related to achieving the family's goals, while teaching them to meet these needs on their own: - Community coordination and interactions: Coordinate, collaborate, and • advocate with state, local, public, and community services and systems affecting the family, while teaching members to advocate and access support for themselves; - Immediate response to referral: Accept referrals 24 hours a day, 7 days a week.
+Therapist and Supervisor are available 24-hours a day, 7 days a week; - Service provided in the natural environment: Provide services in the families' homes and community; - Caseload size: Carry caseloads of two families at a time on average; - Flexibility and responsiveness: Tailor services and sessions to each family's needs, strengths, lifestyle, and culture; - Time-limited and low caseload: Families receive four to six weeks of intensive intervention with up to two "booster sessions".
+Therapists typically serve two families at a time and provide 80 to100 hours of service, with an average of 38 hours of face-to-face contact with the family; - Strengths-based: Therapists help members identify and prioritize goals, strengths and values and help them use and enhance strengths and resources to achieve their goals; - Ecological/holistic assessment and individualized treatment planning: Assessments of family strengths, problems and barriers to service/treatment and outcome-based goals and treatment plans utilized with each family; - Research-based treatment practices: Therapists use evidence-based treatment • practices, including motivational interviewing, behavioral parent training, cognitive behavioral therapy (CBT) strategies and relapse prevention.
+Therapists teach family members a variety of skills, including child behavior management, effective discipline, positive behavioral support, communication skills, problemsolving skills, resisting peer pressure, mood management skills, safety planning and establishing daily routines;